-A Solana cluster is capable of subsecond confirmation for up to 150 nodes with plans to scale up to hundreds of thousands of nodes.
-Once fully implemented, confirmation times are expected to increase only with the logarithm of the number of validators, where the logarithm's base is very high.
+A Solana cluster is capable of subsecond confirmation for thousands of nodes with plans to scale up to hundreds of thousands of nodes.
+Confirmation times are expected to increase only with the logarithm of the number of validators, where the logarithm's base is very high.
 If the base is one thousand, for example, it means that for the first thousand nodes, confirmation will be the duration of three network hops plus the time it takes the slowest validator of a supermajority to vote.
 For the next million nodes, confirmation increases by only one network hop.

 Solana defines confirmation as the duration of time from when the leader timestamps a new entry to the moment when it recognizes a supermajority of ledger votes.

 Scalable confirmation can be achieved using the follow combination of techniques:

 Timestamp transactions with a VDF sample and sign the timestamp.

 Split the transactions into batches, send each to separate nodes and have each node share its batch with its peers.

 Repeat the previous step recursively until all nodes have all batches.

 Solana rotates leaders at fixed intervals, called slots.
 Each leader may only produce entries during its allotted slot.
 The leader therefore timestamps transactions so that validators may lookup the public key of the designated leader.
 The leader then signs the timestamp so that a validator may verify the signature, proving the signer is owner of the designated leader's public key.